alainakafkes/chronicles/_posts/2017-12-11-api-the-docs.markdown

 Hello again, faithful Chronicles of a Junior Dev readers!
 Apologies for my absence two weeks ago; I hope that my quirky [linguistics and regular expressions blog post](https://medium.com/@alainakafkes/exploring-the-linguistics-behind-regular-expressions-596fab41146) more than made up for it.
 Nevertheless, I'm happy to be back to writing the Chronicles.

-This weekend, I traveled to Amsterdam to present a talk entitled [Building Beginner-Friendly API Tutorials](https://slides.com/alainakafkes/beginner-friendly-api-tutorials) at [API the Docs](https://apithedocs.org/amsterdam/), a community-driven offshoot of the [Write the Docs](http://www.writethedocs.org/) conference series.
+Last weekend, I traveled to Amsterdam to present a talk entitled [Building Beginner-Friendly API Tutorials](https://slides.com/alainakafkes/beginner-friendly-api-tutorials) at [API the Docs](https://apithedocs.org/amsterdam/), a community-driven offshoot of the [Write the Docs](http://www.writethedocs.org/) conference series.
 It was an incredible experience.

 In the spirit of the Chronicles' transparency, I'll publicly reflect how my talk went.